Social Democratic Party of Germany: Internal factions

-Base of support
+Electorate

 Social structure

-Prior to World War II, as the main non-revolutionary left-wing party the Social Democrats fared best among non-Catholic workers as well as intellectuals favouring social progressive causes and increased economic equality.
-Led by Kurt Schumacher after World War II, the SPD initially opposed both the social market economy and Konrad Adenauer's drive towards Western integration fiercely, but after Schumacher's death it accepted the social market economy and Germany's position in the Western alliance in order to appeal to a broader range of voters.
+Prior to World War II, as the main non-revolutionary left-wing party, the Social Democrats fared best among non-Catholic workers as well as intellectuals favouring social progressive causes and increased economic equality.
+Led by Kurt Schumacher after World War II, the SPD initially opposed both the social market economy and Konrad Adenauer's drive towards Western integration fiercely; after Schumacher's death, however, it accepted the social market economy and Germany's position in the Western alliance in order to appeal to a broader range of voters.
 It still remains associated with the economic causes of unionised employees and working class voters.
-In the 1990s, the left and moderate wings of the party drifted apart, culminating in a secession of a significant number of party members which later joined the socialist party WASG, which later merged into The Left (Die Linke).
+In the 1990s, the left and moderate wings of the party drifted apart.
+This culminated in a secession of a significant number of party members which later joined the socialist party WASG; the party later merged into The Left (Die Linke).

 Geographic distribution

 Much of the SPD's current-day support comes from large cities, especially northern and western Germany and Berlin.
 As of 2019, 10 of the country's 15 biggest cities are led by SPD mayors.
 The metropolitan Ruhr Area, where coal mining and steel production were once the main industries, have provided a significant base for the SPD in the 20th century.
 In the city of Bremen, the SPD has continuously governed since 1949.

 In southern Germany, the SPD typically garners less support except in the largest cities.
 At the 2009 federal election, the party lost its only constituency in the entire state of Bavaria (in Munich).

-Small town and rural support comes especially from the traditionally Protestant areas of northern Germany and Brandenburg (with notable exceptions such as Western Pomerania where CDU leader Angela Merkel has her constituency) and a number of university towns.
+Small town and rural support comes especially from the traditionally Protestant areas of northern Germany and Brandenburg (with previous exceptions such as Western Pomerania where CDU leader Angela Merkel held her constituency, which the SPD gained in 2021) and a number of university towns.
 A striking example of the general pattern is the traditionally Catholic Emsland, where the Social Democrats generally gain a low percentage of votes, whereas the Reformed Protestant region of East Frisia directly to the north, with its strong traditional streak of anti-Catholicism, is one of their strongest constituencies.

 Further south, the SPD also enjoys solid support in northern Hesse, parts of Palatinate and the Saarland.
 The social democrats are weakest in the south-eastern states of Bavaria, Saxony and Thuringia, where the party's percentage of votes dropped to single-digit figures in the 2018 and 2019 elections.
+In 2021, it significantly increased its vote share in the states of the former east.

 Post-war leadership

 The federal leader is supported by six Deputy Leaders and the party executive.
-As of 2021, the leaders are Saskia Esken and Norbert Walter-Borjans.
-The previous leader was Andrea Nahles, who announced her pending resignation on 2 June 2019.
+As of 2025, the leaders are Bärbel Bas and Lars Klingbeil.
 As Germany is a federal republic, each of Germany's states have their own SPD party at the state level.